 In times of tight budgetary constraints, chief innovation officers act as catalysts for transforming an agency’s operations. “[CINO’s] look across the board and figure out how to do things better, faster, and tie it into the overall management structure,” said Bryan Sivak, former CTO and entrepreneur in residence at the Department of Health and Human Services.
 [Quoted in Stinson, J., “Chief Innovation Officers: Do They Deliver?,” Pew, February 2015]

 CINOs are force multipliers.
 These innovators teach and enable others, and they cast a spotlight on staff doing or wanting to do innovative work.
-One CINO described his role as an evangelizer for innovative tools and empowered Federal employees to effect change by learning and working through their struggle points [see the case study on Dr. Chris Gerdes, CINO at the Department of Transportation (DOT) [Source]].
+One CINO described his role as an evangelizer for innovative tools and empowered Federal employees to effect change by learning and working through their struggle points.
+[Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]

 The role of a CINO is inherently flexible with sometimes ambiguous boundaries.
 To use a football metaphor, CINOs can be a bit like a “free safety” position, with their portfolios defined around an agency’s priority needs.
 In broad terms, CINOs can: